kamalamay/Cloudera-JDV/README.md

 	`git clone https://github.com/mechevarria/jdv-cloudera`

-* Run the `cli.sh` script with the `add all` option to create and/or remove the module,driver and datasource.
+* Run the `setup-ds.sh` script with the `add all` option to create and/or remove the module,driver and datasource.
 You need to set the path to your **jboss home directory** in the **cli.sh** script  You will also need to tweak the **cli/add-ds.cli** for your specific impala connection information.

 ![image](images/cli.png)